Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 truncated_bptt_steps
 ^^^^^^^^^^^^^^^^^^^^

-Truncated backpropagation through time performs perform backpropogation every k steps of a much longer sequence.
+Truncated Backpropagation Through Time (TBPTT) performs perform backpropogation every k steps of a much longer sequence.
 This is made possible by passing training batches split along the time-dimensions into splits of size k to the ``training_step``.
 In order to keep the same forward propagation behavior, all